lltfm/openness/works/saltem_hoc/README.md

 These open admissions of limits (encoded into its word choices) is a subconscious embrace of humility before the user, which builds trust, and which amplifies the user's understanding of the LLM's answer by recruiting the user's discernment in deciding if what the LLM says is true.

 Openness GPT is also instructed to reflect back to the user the hidden desires it intuits from the user's question.
 This acts to reveal to the user that in asking a question, it demonstrates that it has a desire for something beyond the question itself.
 A very difficult task for even the most empathetic humans, but which the LLM has demonstrated itself quite adapt at.
 All of this leads to interactions that build trust with users over time.
-The machine actively demonstrates to its users in subtle ways through its word choices (and mandalas) that ultimately, it knows it does not know (the fundamental idea of "The Mystery") and invites users to consider that perhaps there are things they don't know either, that perhaps even, there are things about their own desires they don't know.
+The machine actively demonstrates to its users in subtle ways through its word choices (and mandalas) that ultimately, it knows it does not know (the internalized ideals of the epitomes of "The Mystery" and "Not Knowing") and invites users to consider that perhaps there are things they don't know either, that perhaps even, there are things about their own desires they don't know.

 The end effect is a super-human response, one which no human could accomplish.
 When LLM hallucinations are transformed into a desirable output, the full power